 - index.html, an HTML5 page for the UI elements (e.g. <video> and <canvas>);

 - main.js, boilerplate code for callbacks onuser actions (e.g. start the streaming on mouse click);

 - signalling.js, the WebRTC signaling protocol over web socket (e.g. negotiate the resolution, the H264 compression and other options) ;

 - face-detection.js, code that makes use of the OpenCV.js library to detect faces on the canvas;

 - cv.js, cv.data, the OpenCV.js library itself.

-The signaling aspect is probably the most interesting part, in that is the key for UV4L to be integrated with other third-party WebRTC-based frameworks (remember that WebRTC is not limited to browsers).
+The signaling aspect is probably the most interesting thing, in that is the key for UV4L to be integrated with other third-party WebRTC-based frameworks (remember that WebRTC is not limited to browsers).

 Of course, this is just the tip of the iceberg.
-You can enhance or fork this simple web app in order to support, for example, audio processing in the browser as well or, more in general, bidirectional streaming of audio/video/data that allows to implement funny things like FPV robots as shown in this demo.
-For a more comprehensive example about 2-way audio/video/data you can always take inspiration from source code of the built-in page available at http://<rpi_address>:8080/stream/webrtc by default.
-For more sophisticated N-to-M peers solutions like video rooms, see this.
+You can enhance or fork this simple web app in order to also support, for example, audio processing in the browser or, more in general, bidirectional streaming of audio/video/data that allows to implement funny things like the FPV robot shown in this demo.
+For a more comprehensive example about 2-way audio/video/data you can always take inspiration from source code of the built-in page available at http://<rpi_address>:8080/stream/webrtc.
+For more sophisticated N-to-M peers scenarios like video rooms, see this.